Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

 Let $(W,P)$ be a random graph model, and $(G_n)_{n\geq 1}$ be a sequence of random graphs drawn from $\GG_n(W,P)$.
-We go back to the multi layer setup: consider a MPGNN $(F^{(l)})_{1\le l \le L}$, a readout $R$ and their continuous counterparts $(\FF^{(l)})_{1\le l \le L}$ and $\RRR$ in the sense of Definitions~\ref{def: construction of continuous limit} and~\ref{def: construction of the limit readout}.
-For an $f\in L_P^{\infty}(\XX,\RR^{d_0})$, does the MPGNN on $G_n$ with input signal $S_Xf$ actually converge to the cMPGNN on $(W,P)$ with input signal $f$?
+We go back to the multi-layer setup: consider an MPGNN $(F^{(l)})_{1\le l \le L}$, a readout $R$ and assume that their continuous counterparts $(\FF^{(l)})_{1\le l \le L}$ and $\RRR$ in the sense of~\cref{def: construction of continuous limit,def: construction of the limit readout} exist.
+For an $f\in \Linf_P(\X,\R^{d_0})$, does the MPGNN on $G_n$ with input signal $\iota_Xf$ actually converge to the cMPGNN on $(W,P)$ with input signal $f$?
 If yes, at which speed?
-In this section we provide non-asymptotic bounds with high probability to quantify this convergence.
+In this section, we provide non-asymptotic bounds with high probability to quantify this convergence.